Kazanz/NBA_PBP/README.md

 # NBA_PBP

+**I am currently making updates.
+THis build is broken!!!!
+Please revert to a safe commit**

 This script scrapes ESPN's play-by-play data to get the real-time box scores at the time of each play in the game.
 Additionally it two performance measures for each player: **Unadjusted Player Effeciency Rating (uPER)** and **Performance Index Rating (PIR)**.